NixOS/rfcs/rfcs/0166-nix-formatting.md

 ### Standard Nix format

-The _standard nix format_ defines the officially recommended way how Nix code should be formatted.
+The _standard Nix format_ defines the officially recommended way that Nix code should be formatted.

 The initial version of the standard Nix format is defined in a section towards the end: